Supplemental lesson - Detail Rows

-In SSDT, click the Model menu > Analyze in Excel to open Excel and create a blank PivotTable.
+In Visual Studio, click Extensions > Model > Analyze in Excel to open Excel and create a blank PivotTable.

-In PivotTable Fields, add the InternetTotalSales measure from the FactInternetSales table to Values, CalendarYear from the DimDate table to Columns, and EnglishCountryRegionName to Rows.
-The PivotTable now gives an aggregated results from the InternetTotalSales measure by regions and year.
+In PivotTable Fields, add the InternetTotalSales measure from the FactInternetSales table to Values, CalendarYear from the DimDate table to Columns, and EnglishCountryRegionName from the DimGeography table to Rows.
+The PivotTable now shows aggregated results from the InternetTotalSales measure by regions and year.

 In the PivotTable, double-click an aggregated value for a year and a region name.
 Here we double-clicked the value for Australia and the year 2014.
 A new sheet opens containing data, but not useful data.

 What we want to see here is a table containing columns and rows of data that contribute to the aggregated result of the InternetTotalSales measure.
 To do that, we can add a Detail Rows Expression as a property of the measure.